Ricorocks-Digital-Agency/morpher/README.md

 }
 ```

-Because we linked this `Morph` to our migration in the config file, it will be run automatically for us when we
-execute `php artisan migrate`.
+Now, when we run `php artisan migrate`, this Morph will run automatically.

 ## Lifecycle